freenas/freenas-docs/userguide/storage.rst

 pool is created.
 This key is stored in the :ref:`system dataset <System Dataset>`.
 It is the primary key used to unlock the pool each time the system boots.
+Creating a passphrase for the pool adds a passphrase component to the encryption key and allows the pool to be locked.

-Creating a passphrase for the pool also modifies the encryption key.
-Keys can be downloaded as a safety measure, to allow disk decryption on a different system in the event of failure, or to allow the locally stored key to be deleted for extra security.
-The combination of encryption key location and whether a passphrase is used provide several different security scenarios:
+A pool encryption key backup can be downloaded to allow disk decryption on a different system in the event of failure or to allow the %brand% stored key to be deleted for extra security.
+The combination of encryption key location and passphrase usage provide several different security scenarios:

 * *Key stored locally, no passphrase*: the encrypted pool is decrypted and accessible when the system running.
 Protects "data at rest" only.